moisespr123/opus_gui/README.md

 # Opus GUI
-A GUI to process music files into Opus.
+A GUI to encode music files into Opus.

 ![v1.9 Screenshot](https://moisescardona.me/wp-content/uploads/2019/03/Opus-GUI-v1.9.png)

-I wrote this software to convert my FLAC music collection to the Opus format.
+It allows you to encode files to Opus using the following encoding methods:

+* opusenc (libopus)
+* ffmpeg - libopus
+* ffmpeg - opus (native ffmpeg opus library, using CELT only)

 The software comes bundled with the Opus encoder.
-You will need to download ffmpeg if it is not in your system.
+You will need to download ffmpeg to use it if it is not in your system.

 You can get updated Opus Tools builds at my site here: [https://moisescardona.me/opusenc-builds/](https://moisescardona.me/opusenc-builds/).